dotCMS/core/docker/dev-env/README.md

-All of these examples expect you to login using:
+All of these examples expect you to login via https on port 8443.
+There is a valid certificate if you are running locally using:

 https://local.dotcms.site:8443/dotAdmin

 #### Clone demo with a dotCMS API Token
 This pulls down the assets and a SQL dump that is then imported into the new dotCMS instance.
-You will need to login with the same credientals that are used in the target environment.
+You will need to login with the same credentials that are used in the target environment.
 ```
 export TOK=XXXXXXX_YOUR_DOTCMS_TOKEN.eXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX